django/deps/draft/0007-official-projects.rst

 or not.
 They may choose to rule on the project as a team, or they may designate one or more board members to review and decide.

-The Technical Board should consider if the project's adoption would benefit Django; if by adopting they are crowding out other, potentially superior solutions; if the maintenance team is sufficient to ensure the project will be maintained properly once adopted; if the adoption of the project would place undue stress on the existing core team; and if adopting the project projects the right image and message about what Django is.
+The Technical Board should consider:

+* If the project's adoption would benefit Django.
+* If by adopting they are crowding out other, potentially superior solutions.
+* If the maintenance team is sufficient to ensure the project will be maintained properly once adopted.
+* If the adoption of the project would place undue stress on the existing core team.
+* If adopting the project projects the right image and message about what Django is.

+They should err on the side of denial if there is some controversy or heavy disagreement in the community about the adoption; a project can always come back for another attempt at adoption later, but adopting it prematurely is very hard to undo.

 Once the decision is made, the Technical Board will inform the Shepherd about the decision, and a public announcement will be made about either the success